vishnubob/wait-for-it/README.md

 ### March 13, 2017 update

 Since I posted this request for help, I've had a dozen or so responses which I am now sorting through.
 Applicants need to fill out [this](https://goo.gl/forms/GKCBFxaloaU47aky1) survey by March 17th.
 I will select, notify and announce the new volunteer(s) on March 19th.
 Once this is done, me and my team will work through the backlog of issues amd pull requests.
-Thank you for your paitence, more updates to come as scheduled.
+Thanks for your paitence.

 ### Old request follows: